Zhuolun-M/randobot_code/README.md

 # randobot_code
-This is some bad code, that needs to be fixed
+This is some unoptimized code, that needs to be fixed